What is Gift Aid for College? How Does it Differ From Self-Help Aid For College?

 Choosing Between Gift Aid and Self-Help Aid

-Students and their families must evaluate their circumstances and weigh the advantages and drawbacks of gift aid and self-help aid when considering college financial aid options.
+When considering college financial aid options, students and their families must evaluate their circumstances and weigh the advantages and drawbacks of gift aid and self-help aid.

-Because it does not require repayment, gift aid is highly desirable because it lessens the financial burden on students and their families.
+Gift aid is highly desirable because it does not require repayment, lessening the financial burden on students and their families.
 However, for students with significant financial needs, gift aid may not cover all of their college costs.
-In such cases, self-improvement help as advances or work-concentrate on projects might be essential to overcome any barrier.
+In such cases, self-improvement help, such as advances or work-concentration on projects, might be essential to overcome any barrier.

 Frequently Asked Questions